 Yes, intermittent fasting for weight loss can be easy.

 The weight seemed to fall right off of me.
 So much so that one morning I got up, stretched my arms to the sky, and my waste beads slid right off.

 I was shooketh.

-Below I detailed how I got to the size I am at right now using an intermittent fasting routine that was relatively easy and didn’t take much thought to follow.
+Below I detail how I lost 45 lbs using an intermittent fasting routine that was relatively easy and didn’t take much to follow.

 I’m also going to share the foods I believe made it easy to intermittent fast.
 And I’m someone that used to be a really hungry person.

 How do I start intermittent fasting for weight loss

 Put together a healthy lifestyle and learn how to eat an actual human diet.

 Learning how to do intermittent fasting for weight loss started with designing a healthy lifestyle for weight loss.

 I had to get clear on my goals, determine what action steps would help me stay on track with those goals, and then turn those steps into routines I could track in a habit tracker.